 These tools are new, but the need for professionals to help businesses improve is not.
-As readers of this publication, you are already a step ahead because you know the importance of being ahead of the market and ahead of your clients.
+As readers of The CPA Technology Advisor, you are already a step ahead because you know the importance of being ahead of the market and ahead of your clients.
 The good news is that these new technologies will help you grow your own firm and help your clients at the same time.
-Show your mastery of them, and nobody will refer to you as a "bean counter."
+Show your mastery of them, and nobody will refer to you as a "bean counter." n